xbps-src-tutorials/xbps-src-tutorials.github.io/src/package-update-tutorial.md

 ```
 should output nothing.

-It it does output warnings, you should fix them.
+If it does output warnings, you should fix them.
 But if the template is
 complicated and the warning did occur before you have made the changes (you
 haven't caused the warnings), it is tolerable to leave the warning be.
 You
 should make a comment about it in the pull request description.